benwzj/benwzj.github.io/_posts/2021-06-11-promise-js.md

 ## Promise Concept

 Firstly, Why Promise?
-It make using callback easier to implement Asynchronous Programming.
+It was designed for Asynchronous Programming.
 [Event Loop](/blog/2021/callback-js/) and [Callback](/blog/2021/eventloop-js/) function is the base of Asychronous Programming in JS.
-Promise is built on top of these.
+Promise is built on top of these and It make using callback easier.
-JavaScript introduced Promises as part of ES6 (ES2015).

 > ##### My Definition
 >
 > A promise represents the completion of an asynchronous function.
 It is an object that might return a value in the future.
 It accomplishes the same basic goal as a callback function, but with many additional features and a more readable syntax.
 {: .block-warning}

-A Promise is a proxy for a value not necessarily known when the promise is created.
-The Promise object represents the eventual completion (successful or failure) of an asynchronous operation, and its resulting value.
+The main points of understanding promise are
+- The thenable chaining logic and
+- The way `successCallback` and `failureCallback` work.

 Now, let's define some concopts, after this, we can consume these concepts from some examples of Using Promise.